Vinaigrettes / 14 posts found

 December 9, 2020 I’ve come to love my mother more and deeper since this second lockdown with Covid-19 over the last eight months.
 Yes, absence makes the heart grow fonder – but/ and – out of sight, out of mind, no?
 We haven’t had the closest relationship since before I was born – if you get my drift – so the landscape of our relationship has been dotted with many boulders of …well…let’s just say, I love my mom more as time passes.
 However, Skype.
 Zoom, and Whatever’s Next are not not satisfying tools for intimate communication, following as they […]

 Fly Fishing: A Dream

 “Fly fish tackle box”, he said, mesmerized by the same glittering light dance I was.
 I just looked at them -in their little cribs, one in one at a time.
 An array of dancing strings of color.
 For fishing?

 “Men are better at this than women aren’t they?”
+Yes,” said Raj.